Tonywuhk/realai.org/frontiers.md

 Deep learning has seen many applications in reinforcement learning, contributing to breakthroughs in [games](http://realai.org/games/) such as Atari, Go, and Poker.
 Their intersection, deep reinforcement learning, is a rapidly growing area of research today.

-### Reinforcement Learning

-In reinforcement learning ([Sutton & Barto, 2017](http://incompleteideas.net/sutton/book/the-book-2nd.html)), agents learn to maximize numerical rewards provided by an environment that is influenced by the agents' actions.
-Sophisticated [platforms](http://realai.org/reinforcement-learning-platforms/) have been built to simulate this process.
-The agents can learn to explicitly build models of their environment, which they then use for [planning](http://realai.org/planning/).
-This type of learning is referred to as model-based, as opposed to the simpler [model-free algorithms](http://realai.org/rl/model-free/) where agents learn actions directly.
-When reward signals are sparse, learning is often helped by giving the agents [auxiliary tasks](http://realai.org/auxiliary-tasks/) that are believed to be helpful for the completion of their original task.
-Some auxiliary tasks depend so little on the specifics of the original task that they effectively become the agents' [intrinsic motivations](http://realai.org/intrinsic-motivation/).
-When it is not clear what the rewards should be, it is possible for the agents to infer the reward function from demonstrations, using an [imitation learning](http://realai.org/imitation-learning/) method called inverse reinforcement learning.

 ## References

 * 2016 November, Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
 [Deep Learning](https://mitpress.mit.edu/books/deep-learning). *The MIT Press*. [site](http://www.deeplearningbook.org/).
-* 2016 September, Richard S. Sutton and Andrew G. Barto.
-[Reinforcement Learning: An Introduction](http://incompleteideas.net/sutton/book/the-book-2nd.html), Second Edition, in progress. *The MIT Press*.
-[PDF](http://incompleteideas.net/sutton/book/bookdraft2016sep.pdf).
 * 2015 February 25, Yann LeCun,	Yoshua Bengio, and Geoffrey Hinton.
 [Deep Learning](http://www.nature.com/nature/journal/v521/n7553/full/nature14539.html). *Nature*, 521(7553):436-444.
 [PDF](https://www.cs.toronto.edu/~hinton/absps/NatureDeepReview.pdf).
 * 2014 April 30, Jürgen Schmidhuber.
 [Deep Learning in Neural Networks: An Overview](https://arxiv.org/abs/1404.7828). *arXiv:1404.7828*.